turboapps/docs/hub/creating_a_profile/profile.md

 The owner of the organization can add or remove users and manage the organization's subscription from [the dashboard](/dashboard).

-Similar to individual accounts, organizations may have unlimited public repositories and can be [upgraded](/pricing) for private repositories.
+Organizations may have unlimited private repositories that can be used by its members.